iMoonLab/DeepHypergraph/docs/source/tutorial/random.rst

     >>> g
     Bipartite Graph(num_u=5, num_v=6, num_e=19)

-Random Simple Hypergraph Generation
+Random Hypergraph Generation
 -------------------------------------

-The simple hypergraph generator can be divided into two types:
+The hypergraph generator can be divided into two types:

 - ``k``-uniform hypergraph: Each hyperedge has the same number (k) of vertices.
 - General hypergraph: Each hyperedge has a random number of vertices.